Technical Debt: Definition, Examples, and Types

 Ensure Regular Code Refactoring

-Your team should perform regular code refactoring (or application refactoring) to ensure continuous payoffs of tech debt.
+Your team should perform regular code refactoring to ensure continuous payoffs of tech debt.
 Refactoring is a process of restructuring messy code segments to make them more:

 Re-writing components in a software product removes redundancies and improves performance, both of which are vital to tech debt payoff.
 You should also consider improving the team's code review procedures and introducing code linting (automated checks of source code for programmatic and stylistic errors).